Mindfulness, per se, is not THE solution for Bipolar BUT it is gaining acceptance as an alternative and effective tool at managing Bipolar disorder.

 The 2011 study funded by the National Institute of Mental Health, U.S., found out that 2.4% of the world’s population would have been diagnosed with bipolar disorder at some point of their lifetime.
 The study found out that U. S. had the highest lifetime rate of bipolar disorder at 4.4%.

 Bipolar disorder is a treatable illness marked by extreme changes in mood, thought, energy, and behavior; ones emotions.
 Bipolar disorder is also known as manic depression because a person’s mood can alternate between the “poles”—mania (highs) and depression (lows).
 The change in mood can last for hours, days, weeks, or months.
 Know more about bipolar… www.bphope.com

 A bipolar victim could find it tough to sleep.
-The increased level of melatonin associated with meditation can trigger healthy sleeping patterns among patients.
+The increased level of melatonin associated with mindfulness can trigger healthy sleeping patterns among patients.

 The physical health of a depressive patient could be a matter of concern to his loved ones.
-Regular meditation sessions can boost the immunity levels of a meditator making him less prone to diseases and infections.
+Regular mindfulness sessions can boost the immunity levels making him less prone to diseases and infections.